Sunday

 9:00 am - 9:25 am

-"What Structural Biology Tells us About the Mode of Action and Detection of Endocrine Disruptors"
+"What Structural Biology Tells Us about the Mode of Action and Detection of Endocrine Disruptors"

 9:25 am - 9:40 am